 INCIGHT Board of Directors

+Scott serves on the Board of Directors for Exceed Enterprises,serves on the Partnership Council for All Hands Raised,and is a member of the Rotary Club of Portland.
 He is recognized by several organizations for his service to the Disability Community, including the Muscular Dystrophy Association (Personal Achievement Award and 2004 national finalist), Exceptional Parent Magazine (2006 Distinguished Service Award), Oregon Parent Training and Information Center (2007 Youth Achievement Award) and Exceed Enterprises (2013 Londahl-Risley Award).

-This Portland native is an avid sports fan and frequently attends Trail Blazers games and local high school and college events.
+He is an avid sports fan and frequently attends Trail Blazers games and local high school and college events.

+A resident of Colorado Springs, CO.
+John is a Paralympic Silver Medalist, 2x TEDx Speaker and International Speaker, Coach and Consultant.Prior to the amputation of his left leg, John Register was a world-class athlete who qualified for two Olympic trials and a prospect for the U.S. Army’s Officer Candidate School.
+His injury temporarily halted a successful career path until he discovered his new normal.
+Six years later, he qualified for two events in the Paralympic Games, an Olympic competition for athletes with physical disabilities.
+John won a Silver Medal for the Paralympic Long Jump in Sydney, Australia and simultaneously established the American record for this event.
 He is now the Change Management Expert for Inspired Communications International, LLC.
 Register previously served as one of eight advisors on disability foreign policy under prior Secretary of State, Condoleezza Rice.
-He founded the United States Olympic Committee Paralympic Military Sports Program that teaches wounded, ill and injured veterans the use of sports as a means for their rehabilitation.
-He also enjoys being a homemade funnel cake connoisseur.
+He founded the United States Olympic Committee Paralympic Military Sport Program that teaches wounded, ill and injured veterans the use of sports as a means for their rehabilitation.
+He is also enjoys being a homemade funnel cake connoisseur.

 He and his family lead a ministry that teaches people how to live a fulfilled life and maintain healthy relationships.
 Dan’s greatest passion is human development and culture change.

-He was born and raised in Salem, Oregon and currently resides in Clark County, Washington with his wife Danielle, two daughters and three sons.
+A native to Oregon and resident of Portland, OR.
 Susan is retired from Legacy Health where she was a member of Legacy Laboratory Services management team.

-He began his support of INCIGHT as Director of Public Affairs and Government Relations for Safeway, Inc. He is now Chief Operating Officer and Co-Owner of Hood to Coast Race Series, which operates endurance events in the United States, China, Taiwan, Israel and The Netherlands.
+He is now the Chief Operating Officer and Co-Owner of Hood to Coast Race Series, which operates endurance events in the United States, China, Taiwan, Israel and The Netherlands.
 The original race series, comprised of the Hood to Coast Relay and the Portland to Coast Relay, is the longest and most popular series of relay races in the world.

-Dan is currently a Council Member for All Hands Raised, Board Member and former Chair of Providence Portland Medical Foundation, and a member of the Cancer Leadership Cabinet at the Providence Cancer Center.
+Dan is currently a Council Member for All Hands Raised, Board Member and former Chair of Providence Portland Medical Foundation and a member of the Cancer Leadership Cabinet at the Providence Cancer Center.

+A native and resident of Mexico City, MX.
+Cristina is a retired nurse and mother of six children; one who was born severely physically disabled.
 As a young woman, she put the infant up for adoption.
 She later established a relationship with him as a young adult.